kltm/how-to-write-an-awesome-issue/README.md

 *reproduce* the issues from scratch for the target audience (the developers), as well as as much associated *context* as feasible.

-In the GO trackers, there is often associated metadata in the form of tags.
-A common case is that there are tags that fill the rolls of:
+In our project trackers, there is often associated metadata in the form of tags.
+A common case is that there are tags that fill the rolls
-*wish*, *irritant*, *affects usability*, or *makes unusable* (on the Noctua and AmiGO trackers, this is the enhancement, A, B, and C tags).
-The larger context is derived from the tracker itself.
+of: *wish*, *irritant*, *affects usability*, or *makes unusable* The larger context is derived from the tracker itself.

 To help illustrate the use of these points, let's look at a "good" ticket and a "not-so-good" ticket, both based on the same problem.